runtimeverification/gitbook-kontrol/guides/advancing-proofs/simplifications-guide.md

 |xxxxxxxxxxxxxxxxyyyyyyyyxxxxxxxx| : (SHIFT *Int VALUE) |Int (MASK &Int #asWord( SLOT:Bytes ))
 ```

-Let us now understand how to automate this reasoning in Kontrol, recalling the general form:
+Kontrol is able to automate this reasoning *without resorting to SMT bit-level reasoning* through its simplifications.
+Let us now understand how this is done, recalling the general form:
 ```k
 (SHIFT *Int VALUE) |Int (MASK &Int #asWord(SLOT))
 ```
 and noting that `MASK` and `SHIFT` are always concrete, as they are generated by the Solidity compiler and are part of the contract bytecode.
 Therefore, our simplifications have to account for the cases in which at least one of `VALUE` and `SLOT` is symbolic.

 ### Identifying slot masks